kmarusek/1010/wp-content/plugins/wordpress-seo/readme.txt

 = How can I add my website to Google Search Console? =

 It is straightforward to add your website to Google Search Console.
 1. Create a Google Search Console account and login into your account.
-1. Click ‘Add a property’ under the search drop-down.
+2. Click ‘Add a property’ under the search drop-down.
-1. Enter your website URL in the box and click ‘Continue’.
+3. Enter your website URL in the box and click ‘Continue’.
-1. Click the arrow next to ‘HTML tag’ to expand the option.
+4. Click the arrow next to ‘HTML tag’ to expand the option.
-1. Copy the meta tag.
+5. Copy the meta tag.
-1. Log in to your WordPress website.
+6. Log in to your WordPress website.
-1. Click on ‘SEO’ in the dashboard.
+7. Click on ‘SEO’ in the dashboard.
-1. Click on ‘General’.
+8. Click on ‘General’.
-1. Click on the ‘Webmaster Tools’ tab.
+9. Click on the ‘Webmaster Tools’ tab.
-1. Paste the code in the Google field and click ‘Save Changes’.
+10. Paste the code in the Google field and click ‘Save Changes’.
-1. Go back to Google Search Console and click ‘Verify’.
+11. Go back to Google Search Console and click ‘Verify’.

 If you want more details steps, please visit [our article on our knowledge base](https://yoa.st/3qu).

 = How do I implement Yoast SEO breadcrumbs? =

 The steps below are a temporary solution as manual edits made to theme files may be overwritten with future theme updates.
 Please contact the theme developer for a permanent solution.
 We’ve written an article about the [importance of breadcrumbs for SEO](https://yoa.st/3qv).

-To implement the [breadcrumbs]https://yoa.st/3qw) function in Yoast SEO, you will have to edit your theme.
+To implement the [breadcrumbs](https://yoa.st/3qw) function in Yoast SEO, you will have to edit your theme.
 We recommend that prior to any editing of the theme files, a backup is taken.
 Your host provider can help you take a backup.
 Copy the following code into your theme where you want the breadcrumbs to be.
 If you are not sure, you will need to experiment with placement:

 ```
 <?php
-*if* ( function_exists(‘yoast_breadcrumb’) ) {
+if ( function_exists( 'yoast_breadcrumb' ) ) {
-  yoast_breadcrumb( ‘<p id=“breadcrumbs”>’,’</p>’ );
+    yoast_breadcrumb( '<p id="breadcrumbs">','</p>' );
 }
 ?>
 ```

 Common places where you could place your breadcrumbs are inside your `single.php` and/or `page.php` file just above the page’s title.
-Another option that makes it really easy in some themes is by just pasting the code in `header.php`at the very end.
+Another option that makes it really easy in some themes is by just pasting the code in `header.php` at the very end.

 In most non-WooTheme themes, this code snippet should not be added to your `functions.php` file.
 Alternatively, you can manually add the breadcrumb shortcode to individual posts or pages: `[wpseo_breadcrumb]`

 If you need more details or a step by step guide, read our [Implementation guide for Yoast SEO breadcrumbs](https://yoa.st/3qx).